 So it was curious and frustrating to find in the 2GC Survey results that a significant proportion of Balanced Scorecards are too infrequently reviewed to be wholly beneficial.There are several strong arguments for saying that involvement in the process of designing a Balanced Scorecard is as important as involvement in its end operation.
 However in the long run, a Balanced Scorecard adds most value when it is actually being used, regardless of its design, and so the design priority should be on achieving this.

 There are several possible reasons why we see these problems with Balanced Scorecards not being used, one of which concerns how Balanced Scorecards are being reported.

 About one third of Balanced Scorecards are reported manually - with not even standard office software being used to help format the results.
 A further third use reports generated in standard office software such as MS Excel.
 For even moderately complicated Balanced Scorecard systems, we think that these methods may be contributing to lack of usage - the Balanced Scorecards are just too much work to report.

-If the survey has closed, why not sign up to our update service and we’ll keep you informed both on when the results come due, and also when next-year’s survey starts up.
+The survey is currently closed, why not sign up to our update service and we’ll keep you informed both on when the results come due, and also when next-year’s survey starts up.